tudelft3d/Solar3Dcity/README.md

 + the software packages are not available for free, and
 + utilities that support data stored in [CityGML](http://en.wikipedia.org/wiki/CityGML) are seldom.

 I have created this utility to fill this gap.
-This experimental software prototype was developed as a part of my [PhD research](http://3dgeoinfo.bk.tudelft.nl/biljecki/phd.html).
+This experimental software prototype was developed as a part of my [PhD research](http://3d.bk.tudelft.nl/biljecki/phd.html).

 Conditions for use
 ---------------------

 This software is free to use.
-However, you are kindly requested to acknowledge the use of this software by citing it in a research paper you are writing, reports, and/or other applicable materials; and mentioning the [3D Geoinformation group at the Delft University of Technology](http://3dgeoinfo.bk.tudelft.nl/).
-A research paper is under submission, hence please contact me to give you a reference to cite.
+However, you are kindly requested to acknowledge its use by citing it in a research paper you are writing, reports, and/or other applicable materials; and mentioning the [3D Geoinformation group at the Delft University of Technology](http://3d.bk.tudelft.nl/).
+If you used it for making a nice publication, then you are kindly requested to refer to this paper:

+Biljecki, F., Heuvelink, G. B. M., Ledoux, H., & Stoter, J. (2015).
+Propagation of positional error in 3D GIS to the estimation of the solar irradiation of building roofs.
+International Journal of Geographical Information Science, In press.

 Further, I will be very happy to hear if you find this tool useful for your workflow.
 If you find it useful and/or have suggestions for its improvement, please let me know.
 Further, I am maintaining a list of users that I notify of corrections and updates.

-### Academic reference with a detailed methodology

-Coming soon.
-Journal paper under submission.

 Estimating the solar irradiation: a quick introduction